- The OIF is a public funding mechanism that reviews proposals to advance PowerAmerica’s wide bandgap technology objectives.

 How to Submit a Project

-- Submit a non-proprietary white paper (4-5 pages max) to email@example.com.
-Include an estimate of the total cost of the project, the proposed use of PowerAmerica’s funds, and how costs will be matched 1:1 by the organization.
+- Submit a non-proprietary white paper (4-5 pages max) to directly to the Member and Industry Relations Manager Jim LeMunyon at firstname.lastname@example.org.
+Include project objectives, an estimate of the total cost of the project, the proposed use of PowerAmerica’s funds, and how costs will be matched 1:1 by the organization.

 - Proposals are strongly encouraged to include teams in which one or more participants is a likely customer of the product or systems to be improved by SiC or GaN technology.
 Those interested in teaming with a current PowerAmerica academic partner can find contact information here.